-- 1. Lecture information and procedures on all of the above classes are found in the Alabama County Health Department Laboratory Systems Policies and Procedures Manual as well as on the Bureau of Clinical Laboratories' website. - 2.
-A competency test is administered after each training session followed by a second competency test in approximately 5-6 months.
+- Lecture information and procedures on all of the above classes are found in the Alabama County Health Department Laboratory Systems Policies and Procedures Manual as well as on the Bureau of Clinical Laboratories' Quality Management website. - 2.
+A competency test is administered after each training session followed by a second competency test in approximately 6 months.
 Thereafter, annual competency testing is administered. - 3.
 All classes are held in the training laboratory at the Bureau of Clinical Laboratories in Montgomery. - 4.
 Class size is limited to 12 participants per session. - 5.
 If an employee has previous testing experience (vaginal wet mount, darkfield microscopy, and/or RPR) at another agency, a request can be made for him/her to take the competency test after reviewing the Alabama County Health Department Laboratory Systems Policies and Procedures Manual.
 If a score of 80% or greater for vaginal wet mount and/or darkfield microscopy is achieved, (s)he can perform the test without training from Quality Management.
 A score of 90% with all reactives identified is passing for RPR. - 6.
-Classes are approved for nursing continuing education (CEs).
+Classes are approved for nursing continuing education credits (CEs). - C. Faculty - 1.
+Charlene Thomas - 2.
+Ashley Megelin - 3.
+Eric Seales - D. Training Schedule

-C. Faculty

-- 1. Jane Duke - 2.
-Charlene Thomas

-D. Training Schedule

-Class Date CE Hours

-RPR Spring 5.5 contact hours

-Darkfield Microscopy Spring 5.1 contact hours + 6 contact

-hours

-Vaginal Wet Mount Spring 3.75 contact hours + 5.25

-contact hours

-RPR Fall 5.5 contact hours

-Darkfield Microscopy Fall 5.1 contact hours + 6 contact

-hours

-Vaginal Wet Mount Fall 3.75 contact hours + 5.25
+Class Date CE Hours RPR Spring/Fall 5.5 contact hours Vaginal Wet Mount Spring/Fall 6.25 contact hours + 5.25 contact hours Darkfield Microscopy As Needed 6.25 contact hours + 6.25 contact hours

-contact hours